-It’s been a full year since a majority of the world’s organizations went remote.
+It’s been a full year since a majority of the world’s organizations began remote work during the pandemic.
 For some, the switch to a fully remote workforce was a bumpy one.
 After all, getting an entire company online, delivering the tools that teams need to be productive, and spinning up new processes to keep work moving, is not easy.

-Now that we’ve had a year of remote work many of us realize that work has changed forever.
+Now that we’ve had a year of remote work during the pandemic, many of us realize that work has changed forever.
 As have the ways we manage and facilitate productive, efficient work across teams.

 Today, we find ourselves facing a what-comes-next wave of big decisions.
 Namely, do we stay remote, do we bring everyone back into the office, or do we adopt a hybrid model?

 It may be too soon to tell which of these is the best choice but two things are clear:

 - The decision to stay remote, return to office, or go hybrid requires the creation of longer-term, holistic work collaboration and management strategies.

 - Whatever strategy you devise, you’ll need the proper solutions and resources to simplify how people and teams work together (to remove the threat of burnout).

 As a company that spends every day working alongside some of the biggest companies in the world to help refine their collaborative work management strategies, we’re noticing a few trends.
 Firstly, what we’re seeing now is a desperate need for a centralized platform that allows people to work in a way that suits them, that automates workflows, tracks progress and resources in real-time, and makes it easy to access the assets and information they use most in the same platform.

 3 Trends shaping the (near) future of work

 Recently, Executive VP of Business Strategy and Chief Marketing Officer at Citrix, Tim Minahan, and CEO and Founder of Wrike, Andrew Filev connected on a call to discuss how the future of work is taking shape in these near, post-pandemic times.